miguel-negrao/ImmLib/README.md

 * VectorSpace quark
 * MathLib quark

-With SuperCollider v3.7alpha or newer the library can simply be installed by running the following code.
+With SuperCollider v3.7alpha0 or newer the library can simply be installed by running the following code.
 If you have any of libraries mentioned above installed please uninstall them first.
+In version alpha0 you need to already have a lang yaml file otherwise the Quarks system will not work.
+You can create the file by adding a path, saving and then removing in the interpreter options.

 ```
 (